m5 Group of Companies Acquires Group ATN Consulting Inc.

 Our family of companies includes, m5 Marketing Communications, MQO Research, m5 Public Affairs, Wavelight Productions and Group ATN Consulting Inc.

 First Woman Appointed Hon.
 Lieutenant Colonel for The Halifax Rifles

 Group ATN Associate Corinne MacLellan Named to Honorary Council

-(HALIFAX, NS) -- On the recommendation of the Chief of Defence Staff, Minister of National Defence Harjit Sajjan has appointed Corinne MacLellan as the Honorary Lieutenant Colonel (HLCol) for The Halifax Rifles (RCAC).
+On the recommendation of the Chief of Defence Staff, Minister of National Defence Harjit Sajjan has appointed Corinne MacLellan as the Honorary Lieutenant Colonel (HLCol) for The Halifax Rifles (RCAC).
 MacLellan is the first woman to hold the HLCol position with The Rifles and completed her honorary orientation at Gagetown in May of 2019.

 As an associate of Group ATN, MacLellan has worked extensively throughout the Centenary period of the Great War (2014-2018) to heighten awareness of Canada’s rich military history and conducted seven delegate missions to the battlefields of Belgium for Visit Flanders.
 She recently completed the multi-year contract term with Visit Flanders, a destination management arm of the Belgian Government.
 Primarily responsible for promoting Canadian visitation to the Flanders region of Belgium, MacLellan was able to report a 120% increase in travel to the region last year.
 Overall Canadian traffic has resulted in a cumulative economic impact of approximately 31 million euros.